Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 Over 31 years · Long Island criminal defense

-Facing a Criminal or DWI Arrest on Long Island?
+Facing a DWI arrest on Long Island?
 You Need Certainty, Not Guilt.

 I've personally defended over 2,000 people across Nassau & Suffolk for 31 years.
 Tell me what happened and I'll text you back.